-The Georgetown Climate Center develops legal and policy resources for states and other stakeholders to inform the development and implementation of EPA's proposed Clean Power Plan to reduce carbon pollution from the power sector.
-This work features the following interactive tools, research, and materials.
+The Georgetown Climate Center developed legal and policy resources for states and other stakeholders to inform the development and implementation of EPA's Clean Power Plan to reduce carbon pollution from the power sector during the Obama Administration.
+The EPA under President Trump is seeking to repeal the Clean Power Plan.

 Single State Clean Power Plan Compliance Approaches with Interstate Elements (May 2015) - This report provides an overview of considerations for single-state compliance under the Clean Power Plan that would give companies the option of using market-based tools to cut carbon pollution across states.